-There’s not a lot of haggling going on in Israel, but if you’re looking for some bargains, we’ve set up a list of the top markets in Tel-Aviv and in Jerusalem.
-Each market (or in Hebrew, “Shook”), had a completely different mentality (and merchandise) to suit just what you’re looking for.
+There’s not a lot of haggling going on in Israel, but if you’re looking for some bargains, we’ve set up a list of the top markets in Tel-Aviv and Jerusalem.
+Each market (or in Hebrew, “Shook”) had a completely different mentality (and merchandise) to suit just what you’re looking for.

 Nahalat Binyamin Market (TLV) \\ MAP